 There are dozens of nationally franchised restaurants in North America.
 They all have an upper hand when it comes to ad spend and taking a share of online visibility.

 But one problem they all face is to talk directly to the local consumer.
-Part of this issue is caused due to the ease in which a customer can find your nearest location through a single portal and still remaining locally appealing in your design.
+Part of this issue is caused due to the ease in which a customer can find your nearest location through a single portal and still remain locally appealing in your design.

 Buffalo Wild Wings makes it all incredibly easy.
 When you break down their website design, it highlights two things.